Identifiable paths and cycles in linear compartmental models: Background

-We first give a result from \cite{MeshkatSullivantEisenberg}, which we have changed slightly to agree with the new terminology in this work and have split into two parts: Proposition \ref{prop:factor} shows that the coefficient map factors through cycles, self-cycles and paths, and Lemma \ref{lemma:hot} gives the degree of the highest order term on the right hand side of the input-output equation.
+We first give a result from \cite{MeshkatSullivantEisenberg}, which we have reworded to agree with the new terminology in this work and have split into two parts: Proposition \ref{prop:factor} shows that the coefficient map factors through, i.e. can be written purely in terms of, cycles, self-cycles and paths, and Lemma \ref{lemma:hot} gives the degree of the highest-order term on the right hand side of the input-output equation.

-\begin{prop} [Proposition 5 from \cite{MeshkatSullivantEisenberg}] Let $\cm=(G,In,\{j\},V)$ represent a linear compartmental model with $\cm$ output connectable.
+\begin{prop} [Proposition 5 from \cite{MeshkatSullivantEisenberg}] Let $\cm=(G,In,\{j\},V)$ represent a linear compartmental model that is output connectable.
 The coefficient map $c$ factors through cycles, self-cycles, and paths from input to output. \end{prop}

 \begin{proof} Let $\calc(G)$ be the set of all cycles in $G$, corresponding to a matrix $A$.
 Recall that the coefficients of the characteristic polynomial of $A$ can be written as

 where the sum is over all collections of vertex disjoint cycles involving exactly $i$ edges of $G$, and ${\rm sign}(C) = 1$ if $C$ is odd length and ${\rm sign}(C) = -1$ if $C$ is even length.
 This means for every $i$, all cycles of length $i$ appear as monomial terms in $c_{i}$, and for $j > i$, these cycles of length $i$ appear as monomial products with other cycles in $c_{j}$.